ascpixi/ipd/readme.md

 ```

 This will create a `results.json` file in the directory you're currently in.
 In order to view it, open the `index.html` file in `src/viewer`, or, alternatively, simply [click here](https://ascpixi.dev/ipd).

+> [!WARNING]
+> When running solutions from foreign sources, *always* verify that they're safe beforehand.
+This only concerns tournament organizers.

 ## 🧑‍💻 Writing strategies
 A template for a strategy is as follows: